SteelSeries/gamesense-sdk/doc/api/json-handlers-color.md

 # JSON color handlers

 Note: This document describes the specific handler format for color handlers.
 See [Writing Handlers in JSON][json-handlers] for a general overview of how to bind handlers.
+See [JSON Handlers for Full-Keyboard Lighting Effects][json-handlers-full-keyboard] for details writing an effect handler that writes to each individual key on a keyboard.

 Color handlers are used to control LED lighting across a wide variety of supported products.